Axway/elasticsearch-docker-beat/README.md

 docker pull axway/elasticsearch-docker-beat:latest
 ```

-Available tags are: latest
+Available tags are: latest, 0.0.2

 ### configuration

 Configuration file is dbeat-confimage.yml.
 This file is integrated when the image is built

-It containts the common beat configuration and some specific settings:
+It contains the common beat configuration and some specific settings:

 #### output settings